geonetwork/core-doc-sources/eng/users/source/admin/advanced-configuration/index.rst

 JAVA_OPTS="-Dgeonetwork.file.encoding=UTF-16"

-to the startup script and the default codec in Geonetwork will be UTF-16.
+to the startup script and the default codec in GeoNetwork will be UTF-16.

 It is also recommended to set the file.encoding parameter to the same codec as this dictates to the default encoding used in Java and the Web Server may reference at times use the default codec.